 The first step to becoming a developer is laying your foundation with our Prep Modules.
 The 80 hours you’ll spend on completing prep will introduce the basic technologies you’ll use throughout bootcamp.
 You are required to complete the Prep Modules before your first day of bootcamp.

 Once you are accepted into a cohort, your place in the program will only be reserved once we have received your deposit.
 Deposits can be paid by credit card, and we are able to accept cheques, wire transfers, or bank drafts for the remainder of your tuition.
 Your tuition is due 2 weeks before your start date.

 For bootcamp, we recommend you apply 6-10 weeks before your desired start date as our cohorts start on a rolling basis.
 The more time you have for prep and stretch goals, the better!

-Present your final project to the masses at the end of week 8 !
+Present your final project to the masses!

 What I love about being a dev, is not just the problem solving aspect and feature creation/development, but the culture and community is such a great fit for me.
 It’s something that's made me realize that this my career path.
 This is what I'm going to do for the rest of my life.